Talk about a blast from the past. Last weekend, I was notified when Amanda Bond posted the following about an old experiment that I ran:

 The results were incredible for many reasons, both measurable and immeasurable.

 First, the organic distribution.
-When we run ads, we only get numbers in Ads Manager for those we paid to reach.
+When we run ads, we only get numbers in Ads Manager for those we paid to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More.
 But, for especially engaging content, you’ll get an organic push as well.
 People will like, comment, and share.

 Paid reach actually made up a small percentage of distribution, even though I never published any of the tips organically to my page.